≪ Go to our review of Backpacking Water Treatment

 Our Analysis and Hands-on Test Results

-A chemical water treatment system, Aquamira stands out for being incredibly lightweight, compact, effective, and easy to use.
+A chemical water treatment system, Aquamira stands out for being incredibly lightweight, compact, practical, and easy to use.
 This is the ideal method for hikers and backpackers trying to go light and fast.

-The active ingredient in these drops is chlorine dioxide, which doesn't actually contain chlorine.
+The active ingredient in these drops is chlorine dioxide, which doesn't contain chlorine.
 (Think bleach, but less harmful.)
-When researching on the Internet, it seems as though there is confusion as to what Aquamira actually treats, so we called them to get the full scoop: as of August of 2016 it was approved by the EPA as a purifier, which means that it eliminates all pathogens: bacteria, protozoa, and viruses, which is more than most filters.
+When researching on the Internet, it seems as though there is confusion as to what Aquamira actually treats, so we called them to get the full scoop.
+As of August of 2016, it was approved by the EPA as a purifier, which means that it eliminates all pathogens: bacteria, protozoa, and viruses, which is more than most filters.
 There is a difference in incubation time for some of the different organisms, but after an hour the drops are effective on everything, including Giardia and the hard-shelled Cryptosporidium.

 The taste of the chlorine dioxide is not bad.
 It adds a faint sterile flavor to the water, or some say it is citrusy.
 In the case of really gross water, it improves the taste of the water and eliminates odors.
 Aquamira does not filter out particulate as do all of the pumps, so try not to scoop up silty water.
-If you know you'll be somewhere with particularly silty water, consider bringing some other kind of filtration method, either in combination with Aquamira or on its own.
+If you know, you'll be somewhere with particularly silty water, consider bringing some other kind of filtration method, either in combination with Aquamira or on its own.
 The Lifestraw Mission filters out viruses and particulate, but is incredibly slow; we prefer the MSR Guardian and Sawyer S2 Foam Filter for purifying from viruses.

 Ease of Use